Kansas City Roos men's basketball: History

-In Matt Brown's six seasons as head coach, the Kangaroos had only one winning season and an overall record of just 60–122 (.330), the worst winning percentage in the entire program history (NAIA and NCAA).
-Brown's lone winning season season came in 2010-11 when the Kangaroos finished 16–14 and 9–9 in conference play.
+In Matt Brown's six seasons as head coach, the Kangaroos had only one winning season and an overall record of just 60–122 (.330), the worst winning percentage for any coach in the entire program history (NAIA and NCAA).
+Brown's lone winning season season came in 2010-11 when the Kangaroos finished 16–14 overall and 9–9 in conference play.
 They won the 2011 Chicago Invitational Challenge (Lower Bracket) the following season.